Framework-R-D/phlex-design/doc/ch_conceptual_design/registration.rst

 .. code:: c++

    class hits { ... };
-   class tracks { ... };
+   class waveforms { ... };

-   tracks make_tracks(hits const& hs) { ... }
+   hits make_hits(waveforms const& ws) { ... }

-where the implementations of :cpp:`hits`, :cpp:`tracks`, and :cpp:`make_tracks` are unspecified.
+where the implementations of :cpp:`waveforms`, :cpp:`hits`, and :cpp:`make_hits` are unspecified.
-Suppose a physicist would like to use the function :cpp:`make_tracks` to transform "good_hits" to "good_tracks" for each spill with unlimited concurrency.
+Suppose a physicist would like to use the function :cpp:`make_hits` to transform "waveforms" to "good_hits" for each spill with unlimited concurrency.
 This can be achieved by in terms of the C++ *registration stanza*:

 .. code:: c++

-   PHLEX_REGISTER_ALGORITHMS(m)  // <== Registration opener (w/o configuration object)
+   PHLEX_REGISTER_ALGORITHMS() // <== Registration opener (w/o configuration object)
    {
-     products("good_tracks") =   // 1.
+     products("GoodHits") =      // 1.
 Specification of output data product from make_tracks
        transform(                // 2.
 Higher-order function
-         "track_maker",          // 3.
+         "hit_maker",            // 3.
 Name assigned to HOF
-         make_tracks,            // 4.
+         make_hits,              // 4.
 Algorithm/HOF operation
          concurrency::unlimited  // 5.
 Allowed CPU concurrency
        )
        .sequence(
-         "good_hits"             // 6.
-Specification of input data product to make_tracks
+         "Waveforms"             // 6.
+Specification of input data product to make_tracks _in("APA")              // 7.
-         _in("spill")            // 7.
 Data category to search for input data products );
    }